jeremytammik/forgefader/README.md

 In summary, please ignore the interesting solution I present above and use the built-in viewer functionality instead.

+## Implementing Custom Shaders in the Forge Viewer

 Todo: Create a custom fragment shader to display the heat map, e.g., a concentric colour gradient around uv centre.